netdata/netdata/packaging/installer/README.md

 IoT/edge devices.
 Netdata runs on Linux, FreeBSD, macOS, Kubernetes, Docker, and all their derivatives.

 The best way to install Netdata is with our [**automatic one-line installation script**](#automatic-one-line-installation-script), which works with all Linux distributions.

-To see other installation methods, such as those for different operating systems including alternatives to the one-line installer script, see [Have a different operating system, or want to try another method?](#have-a-different-operating-system-or-want-to-try-another-method)
+If you want to install Netdata with Docker, on a Kubernetes cluster, or on a different operating system, see [Have a different operating system, or want to try another method?](#have-a-different-operating-system-or-want-to-try-another-method)

 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered